About the Course Design Institute (CDI)

 Day 2: 04 August 2023 (Friday)

 Day 3: 07 August 2023 (Monday)

 Day 5: 11 August 2023 (Friday) - Deadline for submission of artefact (No session)

 For a detailed schedule, click here.

 Structure and format

-During the Institute, an interdisciplinary group of participants spend four days spread over a week designing or substantially redesigning courses to promote significant, long-term learning.
-Participants will explore learner-centred design principles in a large group setting and then work on their individual course design in small, discipline- or pedagogy-focused learning groups.
+During the Institute, an interdisciplinary group of participants will spend four days designing or substantially redesigning courses to promote significant, long-term learning.
+It starts with the question, “What do you want your students to know 3–5 years after the course is over?”.
+Participants will explore learner-centred design principles in a large-group setting and then work on their individual course design in small learning groups.
 Each small group, led by a facilitator, will provide participants with opportunities for brainstorming, individualised feedback, and ongoing support.

 This course design strategy offers a framework for considering the whole learner, making the learner the focus of the learning environment.
 It provides guidance for thinking about the types of knowledge and skills that participants would want their students to learn and how their students might apply and integrate that knowledge.
 It prompts participants to think about other dimensions of learning: how they might inspire students to care about that knowledge; what students might learn about themselves, others, and their own learning; and, how they might assess whether they meet the course goals.

 What are the learning goals of CDI?